« December 2006 | Main | February 2007 »

 On the other side of the airport runway, about a mile from this dark corner of the glittery city, is the Las Vegas Strip.
 By the time Sunday's game kicks off, more than $80 million will have been wagered on the Super Bowl at the casinos on The Strip.

-''It's almost like a national holiday,'' said Chris Andrews, who runs Leroy's Race & Sports Book inside the same building as the Las Vegas Sports Consultants. ``A lot of people gear their vacation around coming out here for the Super Bowl.''
+”It’s almost like a national holiday,” said Chris Andrews, who runs Leroy’s Race & Sports Book inside the same building as the Las Vegas Sports Consultants.
+“A lot of people gear their vacation around coming out here for the Super Bowl.”

 Even as online overseas gambling sites have surged in recent years, the amount of money wagered on the Super Bowl has continued to increase.
 Each of the past two Super Bowls has broken the previous record for the amount of money wagered on the big game, White said.
 Along with his staff, White plays a major role in who ends up with the loot.